 How can I embody what wants to express itself through me in this life?

 I offer intensive, in-depth and sophisticated support for individuals, projects and institutions.
 I accompany you online and in person, in individual sessions or in longer-term processes.
-I draw on my understanding of Transpersonal Gerontology, which sees the increasing transcendence of the self as a task of ageing.
-Where necessary, I include the concept of an integral life practice for conscious ageing and work with insights from classical gerontology and related sciences.

-You can also contact me if you have had special experiences in your current or past life, experiences of emptiness, nothingness, near-death or unity experiences, which you have rarely or never spoken about before.
 According to my research, acknowledging and classifying these experiences and integrating their effects on one's own identity and sense of self seems to be an important criterion for cognitively oriented ageing.
-Based on my own experience of nothingness and a challenging integration process over several years, we may be speaking a similar language here about something that seems unspeakable
+Based on my own experience of nothingness and a challenging integration process that lasted several years, we may speak a similar language here about the seemingly unspeakable.

 The conversations with me require personal responsibility and are not a substitute for therapy.